Trump Picks Dr. Oz as Head of Medicare and Medicaid

 Oz would also take the helm of an enormous bureaucracy and budget.
 The CMS is a federal agency within the U.S. Department of Health and Human Services (HHS) that sets Medicare payment rates for hospitals, doctors, labs, and other service providers.
 The agency's budget is nearly $1.5 trillion yearly, about 14% of the federal government’s annual spending.

 Oz has impeccable medical training.
-He is an alum of Harvard, the University of Pennsylvania School of Medicine and Wharton Business School.
+He has an undergraduate degree from Harvard, a medical degree from the University of Pennsylvania School of Medicine and an MBA from Penn's Wharton Business School.
 Trump also noted that Oz was a professor of cardiothoracic surgery at Columbia University.
+Dr. Oz was part of a team that developed the MitraClip for certain cardiac patients to be treated without open-heart surgery.

 As a television personality, however, Oz has a spotty record and a penchant for pushing unproven products.
 One study in the BMJ journal found that less than half of the products he promoted on his show were medically proven and 13% contradicted known medical advice.